donkracho286/episode-prep/open/ATCRadar.md

     - Enhanced Surveillance
   - GICB, BDS registers
   - why are there problems when too many stations interrogate a transponder?
+  - what about the integration of other aerial systems like gliders, paragliders, drones.
+How do you process and filter all relevant data?
+Possibility to even go to higher accuracy for drone flight control?

 * Bigger Picture
   - Do we still need primary?
 Or everything ADS-B?